 Ah the futon, that convenient, dual-purpose piece of furniture you can find in apartments, guest rooms and dens across the world.

 The original futon, comes to us from Japan.
-It too offered a “stow-away” type bed that saved room and comfortable enough place to sleep for the night.
+It too offered a “stow-away” type bed that saved room and a comfortable enough place to sleep for the night.

-The western-style futon comes in abundant style choices.
+The Western-style futon comes in abundant style choices.
 Futon frames, mattresses and “duvet” like cover choices are nearly endless.

 You can spend a wide range of money on futon sets, from an inexpensive DIY futon, or slightly more with an IKEA model all the way up to expensive Pottery Barn wood versions that look like a million bucks – the kind they use in fancy hotels.